CX-0012 Business Partner Data Pool API v5.1.1

 1.5.1 GENERAL

-Golden Record: Golden Record defines a business partner data record which successfully passed a set of predefined quality rules.
-These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by Catena-X. The Golden Record status is a prerequisite for each BP data record to receive a valid BPN.
+Golden Record: A Golden Record is a business partner data record which successfully passed a set of predefined quality rules.
+These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by the BPDM standards.
+The Golden Record status is a prerequisite for each business partner data record to receive a valid business partner number.

 1.5.2 DATA MODEL